Enabling Large Language Models to Generate Text with Citations: Experiments

 \subsection{Comparison of Different LLMs}

 Table~\ref{tab:asqa_llm} compares different LLMs on ASQA using \vani{} (more results in \S\ref{app_sec:more_main}).
-Notably, human-instruction-tuned models (Alpaca-7B, Vicuna-13B, and Oasst-33B) outperform the original LLaMA models in correctness and drastically enhance the citation quality.
+Notably, instruction-tuned models (Vicuna-13B and LLaMA-2-Chat) outperform the original LLaMA models in correctness and considerably enhance the citation quality.
 We observe that while the original LLaMA models are able to copy facts from the context, they struggle with accurately citing the sources or simply do not cite.

-The three instruction-tuned LLaMA models exhibit comparable correctness while demonstrating notable variations in citation quality.
-By analyzing their training data, we find that data of Vicuna and Oasst contain examples similar to our citing format, while Alpaca's data do not have such instances.
-We hypothesize that ChatGPT's training data even utilize more of such examples.
+Notably, the best open-source model, LLaMA-2-70B-Chat, achieves comparable correctness score as the OpenAI models, but still lags behind in citation quality.